 \section{Introduction}

 The ability to synthetically generate audio data is constantly improving~\cite{ liu2023audioldm,masood2023deepfakes,kim23k_interspeech}.
-While these advancements have many beneficial applications (such as allowing speech-impaired persons to recover their voices or creating digital art and entertainment content), they can also serve malicious purposes (e.g. cloning officials' voices to spread misinformation).

-Synthetic speech detection (or audio deep fake detection) attempts to prevent such misuses of the technology by developing methods that automatically estimate whether a given audio is real (bonafide) or fake (spoofed).
-While there is a sustained ongoing effort on this task~\cite{wang2022odyssey,zhang2023icml,rawnet2}, we argue that for the ensuing methods to be effective they should strive for two properties: they should generalise and be trustworthy (i.e., well calibrated).
+While these advancements have many beneficial applications (such as allowing speech-impaired persons to recover their voices or creating digital art and entertainment content), they can also serve malicious purposes (\eg, cloning officials' voices to spread misinformation).
+Synthetic speech detection (or audio deepfake detection) attempts to prevent such misuses of the technology by developing methods that automatically estimate whether a given audio is real (bonafide) or fake (spoofed).
+While there is a sustained ongoing effort on this task~\cite{wang2022odyssey,zhang2023icml,rawnet2}, we argue that for the ensuing methods to be effective, they should strive for two properties: they should generalise and be trustworthy (\ie, well calibrated).

-\textbf{Generalisable detection methods.} Since synthesis methods are continuously evolving, it is unreasonable to expect that we will have access to training data similar to that encountered in practice. \textit{Generalisation} is the capability of a model to perform well on data not seen at train time.
-However, Müller \etal ~\cite{muller2022interspeech} have recently shown that the generalisation abilities of popular fake audio detectors have been overestimated.
+\mypar{Generalisable detection methods.} Since synthesis methods are continuously evolving, it is unreasonable to expect that we will have access to training data similar to that encountered in practice. \textit{Generalisation} is the capability of a model to perform well on data not seen at training time.
+However, Müller \etal ~\cite{muller2022interspeech} have shown that the generalisation abilities of popular audio deepfake detectors have been overestimated.
 They evaluate twelve top-performing detection models and show that none of them are able to generalise on an out-of-distribution dataset.